Whether you want to reinvigorate your swim practice or reignite your swimming mojo The OSS Swim Couch to 5K will help get you there.

 Every session is designed to be so simple you can write them on the back of your hand.
 They all start with the same warm up and cool down (so you can do that bit from memory) and then the programme can be written on your hand with a sharpie.
 Use a waterproof watch.

 This programme starts with short 30 minute sessions that can build to 75 minute sessions if you are keen to aim towards 5 km.
-It is flexible – fitness levels will vary, as will access to pool time and ability to withstand cold (open water lakes are likely to be 12-14 °C).
+It is flexible – fitness levels will vary, as will access to pool time and ability to withstand cold.
 Always get out if you’re cold, and stay in if you want to add 10 minutes longer, according to your own ability.

 Pool space limited?
 Forgot to book a lake spot?
-Substitute a land fitness training session for one of the water sessions at any time e.g. 20 minutes of rowing, running (even a walk run mix if knees a worry) or cycling.
+Substitute a land fitness training session for one of the water sessions at any time e.g. 20 minutes of rowing, running (even a walk run mix) or cycling.

 At any time, pause and repeat a week if you need to, or add in a fourth session if you’re enjoying it.
 Getting to 5 k in 7 weeks is a push: think of your overall distance covered within the 3 sessions, and aim for 7-10k per week in the last few weeks.

-So how do you swim 5km given the final training set is only 50min?
+So how do you swim 5km given the final training set is only 50 minutes?
 Think of The OSS couchto5K more in terms of the overall volume of training sessions, 21 in total, which will lead to 40-50km in the water.
-While there is no guarantee given to this distance because of the restrictions with access to swimming and water temperature, do not underestimate what your swimming can achieve if you significantly improve your swim technique and overall level of fitness.
+Do not underestimate what your swimming can achieve if you significantly improve your swim technique and overall level of fitness.

 This is a three month programme for front crawl swimming that can be done anywhere: lake, lido, indoor pool or sea, and in a wetsuit or skins.
 The programme suits: